ReneCode/EngineeringEditor/README.md

 started on CodeSandbox

-Layout inspired by CodeSandbox ;-)
+Layout inspired by CodeSandbox ;-) / Whimsical

 ## backend for the first days